karnagowda/karnagowda.github.io/README.md

 <div style="padding-top: 55px;"></div>

 ## *MISSION*
 Microbial communities are the [engines that drive the biosphere](https://www.nrel.colostate.edu/assets/nrel_files/projects/ssi/docs/microbiology_articles/falkowski_et_al_2008.pdf), playing critical biochemical roles in ecosystems and hosts, from soils to oceans to the human gut.
-What are the rules governing how communities assemble (how they are put together) and function (what chemistry they're doing)?
+What are the rules governing how communities are put together (assembly) and what chemistry they're doing (function)?

 The Gowda Lab is an interdisciplinary team of researchers in the [Department of Microbiology](https://microbiology.osu.edu/) and [Biophysics Graduate Program](https://biophysics.osu.edu/) at the Ohio State University who take a systems biology approach to elucidating how physiology, ecology, and evolution "build" [nitrogen cycling](https://en.wikipedia.org/wiki/Nitrogen_cycle) processes.
 Ongoing projects and areas of interest include the resource allocation biology of bacterial denitrification, nitrogen cycling in biofilms, nutrient limited growth, and novel techniques for profiling gene expression in consortia.